syamfarh/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

 ### Known Issues

+_Known issues_ are some problems that are currently present in the program that we're aware of but are unable to fix right (for now).
+We intend to solve them in our next iteration.

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.
 2. **In calendar window**: